The Challenge: Good things happen to us daily, but we let small things get us down.

 So what keeps us from fully capitalizing on all the good in our lives, making us a slave to the bad?

-Researchers have identified two main tendencies that keep us from experiencing, extending, and expanding our joy: the negativity bias and habituation.
+Researchers have identified two main tendencies that keep us from experiencing, extending, and expanding our joy: negativity bias and habituation.
 The negativity bias refers to our mind’s innate tendency to give more weight to the negative; Roy Baumeister has shown that we tend to remember and focus more on negative experiences.
 Habituation, discussed in research on the hedonic treadmill, refers to the fact that while we receive boosts of happiness from new positive experiences, over time, we get used to these experiences and they no longer have the same effect.

 A recent study by Nathaniel Lambert and colleagues at Brigham Young University gives us a quick tip that could change the course of our days and make them significantly more positive.
-Their research shows that discussing positive experiences leads to heightened well-being, increased overall life satisfaction and even more energy.
+Their research shows that discussing positive experiences leads to heightened well-being, increased overall life satisfaction, and even more energy.

 This research may seem surprising because we are often reluctant to talk about our good fortune.
 We don’t want to show off.
 Sometimes we don’t want to “jinx” ourselves.
 Or we may feel guilty because all these good things are happening to us in the face of the suffering that exists in other people’s lives.
-Bonding over complaints, commiseration or even gossip somehow feels more proper, realistic and grounded.
-However, Lambert and colleague’s research suggests that describing our joyful experiences to close friends and romantic partners is a better idea.
+Bonding over complaints, commiseration, or even gossip somehow feels more proper, realistic, and grounded.
+However, Lambert and colleagues’ research suggests that describing our joyful experiences to close friends and romantic partners is a better idea.

 A number of studies have demonstrated that making lists of the things you feel grateful for – which helps draw our attention to the positive experiences in our lives – improves our psychological and physical health and well-being.
-For example, gratitude improves our ability to connect with others, boosts our altruistic tendencies, make us optimistic and happier, decreases envy and materialism and even improves health for people with physical ailments (neuromuscular disorder, in one study).
+For example, gratitude improves our ability to connect with others, boosts our altruistic tendencies, makes us optimistic and happier, decreases envy and materialism, and even improves health for people with physical ailments (neuromuscular disorder, in one study).
 Lambert’s new study, however, extends research on gratitude to show that verbally expressing the gratitude we feel to people close to us helps increase and sustain our well-being above and beyond simply feeling or writing down gratitude.